SonarSonic/DrawingBotV3/docs/source/exportsettings.rst

 .. _export-settings:

 ======================
-Export Settings
+Exporting Drawings
 ======================

+DrawingBotV3 allows you to export Drawings in a variety of file formats.

-All export options are accesed via the "File" drop down.
+All export options are accessed via the "File" drop down where you can select an :ref:`Export Mode <export-modes>` and an :ref:`Export Format <export-formats>`

+Note: The export options will be greyed out if no drawing is loaded.
+Press **Start** and wait for processing to finish.

+.. _export-modes:

 Export Modes
 ^^^^^^^^^^^^^^^^^

+- **per/drawing**
-**per/drawing**: The standard option, exports the drawing as a single file.
+    The standard option, exports the drawing as a single file with all of the pens included.

+- **per/pen**
-**per/pen**: Exports a separate file for each active pen in the drawing.
+    Exports a separate file for each active pen in the drawing.

+- **per/group**
-**per/group**: Exports a separate file for each group in the drawing, when using Layers PFM or any Mosaic PFM other PFMs will only have one 'group'
+    Exports a separate file for each group in the drawing, when using Layers PFM or any Mosaic PFM other PFMs will only have one 'group'

+- **per/n pen**
-**per/n pen**: Allows drawings with multiple pens to be split into a certain number of pens.
+    Allows drawings with multiple pens to be split into a certain number of pens.
 Useful when exporting for Vintage Plotters which have automatic pen changes.

+.. _export-formats:

 Export Formats
 ^^^^^^^^^^^^^^^^^

+- SVG Formats
+    - **Export SVG**
-**Export SVG**: Export a standard SVG which will be compatible with any software which supports SVG import, each pen will be in a separate group.
+        Export a standard SVG which will be compatible with any software which supports SVG import, each pen will be in a separate group.

+    - **Export Inkscape SVG**
-**Export Inkscape SVG**: Exports a special SVG which can be imported into Inkscape with the layers preserved.
+        Exports a special SVG which can be imported into Inkscape with the layers preserved.

+- Bitmap/Image Formats
+    - **Export Image File**
-**Export Image File**: Exports a bitmap image of the drawing, the exported image will be the scaled depending on the current "Export Resolution" PPI which is defined in Export Settings/Image & Animation, if you are using "Original Sizing" this will be the same resolution as the source image.
+        Exports a bitmap image of the drawing, the exported image will be the scaled depending on the current "Export Resolution" PPI which is defined in Export Settings/Image & Animation, if you are using "Original Sizing" this will be the same resolution as the source image.

+    - **Export Reference Image**
-**Export Reference Image**: Exports a bitmap image of the reference image, this is image used to create the final plot with all the cropping / image filter settings applied.
+        Exports a bitmap image of the reference image, this is image used to create the final plot with all the cropping / image filter settings applied.

+- Vector Formats
+    - **Export PDF**
-**Export PDF**: Exports the drawing a vector PDF file.
+        Exports the drawing a vector PDF file.

+    - **Export GCode**
-**Export GCode**: Exports the drawing as a GCode file, see `GCode Settings`_
+        Exports the drawing as a GCode file, see :ref:`gcode-settings`

-**Export GCode Test Drawing**: Exports a GCode test file which draws the extremes of the drawing area.
+    - **Export GCode Test Drawing**
+        Exports a GCode test file which draws the extremes of the drawing area.

+    - **Export HPGL**
-**Export HPGL**: Exports a HP-GL (Hewlett-Packard Graphics Language) file, which can be sent to Vintage Plotters manufactured by HP, Roland and many others.
+        Exports a HP-GL (Hewlett-Packard Graphics Language) file, which can be sent to Vintage Plotters manufactured by HP, Roland and many others.

+- Animation/Video Formats

-**Export Animation - Image Sequence**: Exports a image sequence animation of the drawing being created, using the same scaling as export created with *Export Image File*, see `Image Sequence Settings`_
+    - **Export Animation - Image Sequence**
+        Exports a image sequence animation of the drawing being created, using the same scaling as export created with *Export Image File*, see `Image Sequence Settings`_

-**Export Animation - H.264**: Similar to *Export Animation - Image Sequence*, used for creating a H.264 MP4 animation of the drawing being created.
+    - **Export Animation - H.264**
+        Similar to *Export Animation - Image Sequence*, used for creating a H.264 MP4 animation of the drawing being created.

-**Export Animation - ProRes 422**: Similar to *Export Animation - Image Sequence*, used for creating a ProRes MOV animation of the drawing being created.
+    - **Export Animation - ProRes 422**
+        Similar to *Export Animation - Image Sequence*, used for creating a ProRes MOV animation of the drawing being created.

 **Export to vpype**: :ref:`vpype-settings`

 -----

+.. _quick-export:

 Quick Export
 ^^^^^^^^^^^^^^^^^
-You can also export you're drawing instantly using the keyboard shortcut **Ctrl+E**.
-This option is also accessible by going to File/Quick Export.

-By default this will export a standard SVG file, per/drawing.
-However you can configure the export format & mode in your :ref:`preferences`
+Drawings can be exported instantly using the keyboard shortcut **Ctrl+E**, you can also use **File/Quick Export**.
+By default this will use **per/drawing** / **Export SVG** or the export format & mode selected in your :ref:`preferences`

+This option is also accessible by going to .

+Export to vpype
+^^^^^^^^^^^^^^^^^
+Drawings can be exported directly to vpype for further processing / optimisation.

+More details here: :ref:`vpype-settings`

 -----